Higher symmetries of the conformal powers of the Laplacian on conformally flat manifolds: Introduction

-Although the current work is inspired by \cite{EaLap,EaLeLap2}, we follow a rather different approach that is designed to be easily adapted to study the symmetries of other classes of differential operators.
+A main point of the current article is to develop a universal approach to the problem of operator symmetries; the constructions and theory here are designed to be easily adapted to study the symmetries of other classes of differential operators.
 Indeed with minor adaption our techniques also apply to the entire class of parabolic geometries.
-Firstly, rather than work on a higher dimensional ``ambient'' manifold, we calculate directly on the $n$ dimensional space and use the tractor calculus of \cite{BEG,Gosrni,CapGotrans}.
+Firstly, rather than work on a higher dimensional ``ambient'' manifold (which is an idea well developed only for conformal geometry and a few other structures), we calculate directly on the $n$ dimensional space and use tractor calculus, many tools of which apply simultaneously to all parabolic geometries \cite{BEG,Gosrni,CapGotrans}.
 Using this machinery we construct a map which takes solutions of certain overdetermined PDE (solutions called generalised conformal Killing tensors) to differential operators which have the universality property that they are symmetries for {\em any} conformally invariant operator between irreducible bundles.
 This is Theorem \ref{cons}.
 These universal symmetry operators form an algebra under formal composition; by construction this is a quotient of the tensor algebra $\bigotimes \frak{so}(s+1,s'+1)$.
 On the other hand for the case of GJMS operators, Theorem \ref{csymc} states that, conversely, all symmetries arise from the operators in this algebra.
 Determining the algebra of symmetries of a given order $2k$ GJMS operator $P_k$ then proceeds in two steps.
 The order $2k$ determines the domain (density) bundle (for $P_k$ and hence) on which the universal symmetry operators should act.
 From the latter we obtain an ideal of identities satisfied by the universal symmetries; the ideal is specific to the domain.
 This is the subject of Theorem \ref{dec2can}.
-A further ideal is generated by symmetries that are trivial in a sense to be made precise below, see Theroem \ref{extra}.
+A further ideal is generated by symmetries that are trivial in a sense to be made precise below, see Theorem \ref{extra}.
 The result is an explicit description in Theorem \ref{algmain} of the ideal, the quotient of $\bigotimes \frak{so}(s+1,s'+1)$ by which yields the symmetry algebra of $P_k$.

+We thank J.\ Kadourek (of Masaryk University) for discussions, and for ultimately providing us with a proof of a conjecture of ours, which now forms Theorem \ref{reg}.
+We would also like to thank the referees for their perceptive comments which have led to useful adjustments.